stijn-dejongh/lovecraft_public_domain/raw_converts/he.md

 again I thought of the emptiness and horror of reality, and boldly prepared to follow whithersoever I might be led.
 Once at the window, the man drew apart the yellow silk curtains and directed my stare into the blackness outside.
 For a moment I saw nothing save a myriad of tiny dancing lights, far, far before me.
-Then, as if in response to an insidious motion of my host&rsquo;s hand, a flash of heat-lightning played over the scene, and I looked out upon a sea of luxuriant foliage&mdash;foliage unpolluted, and not the sea of roofs to be expected by any normal mind.
+Then, as if in response to an insidious motion of my host's hand, a flash of heat-lightning played over the scene, and I looked out upon a sea of luxuriant foliage--foliage unpolluted, and not the sea of roofs to be expected by any normal mind.
 On my right the Hudson glittered wickedly, and in the distance ahead I saw the unhealthy shimmer of a vast salt marsh constellated with nervous fireflies.
 The flash died, and an evil smile illumined the waxy face of the aged necromancer.

-  &ldquo;That was before my time&mdash;before the new squire&rsquo;s time.
-Pray let us try again.&rdquo;
+   "That was before my time--before the new squire's time.
+Pray let us try again. "

   I was faint, even fainter than the hateful modernity of that accursed city had made me.

-  &ldquo;Good God!&rdquo; I whispered, &ldquo;can you do that for   any time?&rdquo;
+   "Good God! " I whispered,  "can you do that for   any time? "
 And as he nodded, and bared the black stumps of what had once been yellow fangs, I clutched at the curtains to prevent myself from falling.
 But he steadied me with that terrible, ice-cold claw, and once more made his insidious gesture.

-  Again the lightning flashed&mdash;but this time upon a scene not wholly strange.
+  Again the lightning flashed--but this time upon a scene not wholly strange.
 It was Greenwich, the Greenwich that used to be, with here and there a roof or row of houses as we see it now, yet with lovely green lanes and fields and bits of grassy common.
-The marsh still glittered beyond, but in the farther distance I saw the steeples of what was then all of New York; Trinity and St. Paul&rsquo;s and the Brick Church dominating their sisters, and a faint haze of wood smoke hovering over the whole.
+The marsh still glittered beyond, but in the farther distance I saw the steeples of what was then all of New York; Trinity and St. Paul's and the Brick Church dominating their sisters, and a faint haze of wood smoke hovering over the whole.
 I breathed hard, but not so much from the sight itself as from the possibilities my imagination terrifiedly conjured up.

-  &ldquo;Can you&mdash;dare you&mdash;go   far?&rdquo;   I spoke with awe,
+   "Can you--dare you--go   far? "   I spoke with awe,
 and I think he shared it for a second, but the evil grin returned.

-    &ldquo;Far?
+     "Far?
 What I have seen would blast ye to a mad statue of stone!
-Back, back&mdash;forward,   forward  &mdash;look, ye puling lack-wit!&rdquo;
+Back, back--forward,   forward  --look, ye puling lack-wit! "

   And as he snarled the phrase under his breath he gestured anew; bringing to the sky a flash more blinding than either which had come before.
 For full three seconds I could glimpse that pandaemoniac sight, and in those seconds I saw a vista which will ever afterward torment me in dreams.
 I saw the heavens verminous with strange flying things, and beneath them a hellish black city of giant stone terraces with impious pyramids flung savagely to the moon, and devil-lights burning from unnumbered windows.
-And swarming loathsomely on a&euml;rial galleries I saw the yellow, squint-eyed people of that city, robed horribly in orange and red, and dancing insanely to the pounding of fevered kettle-drums, the clatter of obscene crotala, and the maniacal moaning of muted horns whose ceaseless dirges rose and fell undulantly like the waves of an unhallowed ocean of bitumen.
+And swarming loathsomely on aërial galleries I saw the yellow, squint-eyed people of that city, robed horribly in orange and red, and dancing insanely to the pounding of fevered kettle-drums, the clatter of obscene crotala, and the maniacal moaning of muted horns whose ceaseless dirges rose and fell undulantly like the waves of an unhallowed ocean of bitumen.

-  I saw this vista, I say, and heard as with the mind&rsquo;s ear the blasphemous domdaniel of cacophony which companioned it.
+  I saw this vista, I say, and heard as with the mind's ear the blasphemous domdaniel of cacophony which companioned it.
 It was the shrieking fulfilment of all the horror which that corpse-city had ever stirred in my soul, and forgetting every injunction to silence I screamed and screamed and screamed as my nerves gave way and the walls quivered about me.